Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: Welfare Maximization with Many Agents

-To find the middle ground of the aforementioned asymptotic trade-off between budget and welfare, we make use of the Berry-Esseen theorem in probability theory, which characterizes the rate of convergence of the central limit theorem.
-The next proposition shows the respective requirements for the mechanism $\bigs(q^{\psi,\alpha_n},\{t^{\psi,\alpha_n}_i\}\bigs)$ to be AEABB and AE.
-We use the following notations for the distributional parameters regarding the valuation distributions.
-Here, and afterward, we always assume that the moments we define are finite.
+We utilize the Berry-Esseen theorem in probability theory to determine the middle ground of the aforementioned asymptotic trade-off between budget and welfare.
+The Berry-Esseen theorem is a stronger version of the central limit theorem that characterizes the convergence rate of the sample average towards the normal distribution.
+It takes into account the approximation error that stems from the difference of the normal distribution and the true distribution, which allows us to obtain a lower bound on the budget.
+Our next theorem shows that the AMT mechanism $(q^{n},\{t^{n}_i\})$ can be both eventually ex-ante budget balanced and asymptotically efficient, if (1) the cost does not grow too fast, and (2) the mechanism designer carefully calibrates the adjustment term $\alpha_n$.

-\begin{theorem} [Independent Valuations with Known Distribution] Assume each distribution $F_i$ is Myerson regular, then the mechanism $\bigs(q^{\psi,\alpha_n},\{t^{\psi,\alpha_n}_i\}\bigs)$ is DSIC and EPIR.
-The following limiting statements hold true for this mechanism as $n \rightarrow \infty$. \begin{enumerate}[label = (\roman*)] \item Assume the following conditions on the distributional parameters and the cost:
+\begin{theorem} Assume the valuation distribution $F$ is Myerson regular, then the AMT mechanism $(q^{n},\{t^{n}_i\})$ with transformation $h = \psi$ (Example \ref{eg:vv}) is dominant-strategy incentive compatible and ex-post individually rational.
+The following limiting statements hold true for this mechanism as $n \rightarrow \infty$. \begin{enumerate} [label = (\roman*)] \item Assume that the cost satisfies